nhsuk/nhsuk-frontend/docs/contributing/README.md

 ## 6. Create a pull request

 You will need to [create a pull request](https://help.github.com/articles/creating-a-pull-request/) with your changes.
-One of the NHS.UK Frontend will review it and approve or feedback on changes required.
+One of the NHS.UK frontend will review it and approve or feedback on changes required.

 You'll need to [create a pull request from a fork](https://help.github.com/articles/creating-a-pull-request-from-a-fork/) if you have cloned your own fork.